 When will the bus station open?

 Most of the construction is now complete, however the fit out of the internal units, offices and visitor information kiosks are still under way.
-The bus station is due to open in the new year.
+The bus station is now open as of Summer 2022.